machaniG/growth_strategy_operational_optimization/README.md

 ## Executive Insight

 This analysis examines one year of transaction data containing more than 500,000 sales records across over 4,000 registered customers.
-Analysis reveals that the company’s risk is not driven by overall churn but **revenue concentration among a small group of customers and operational friction affecting these same customers.
+Analysis reveals that the company’s risk is not driven by overall churn but **revenue concentration among a small group of customers and operational friction affecting these same customers**.

 Three structural realities define the current business model.